rayza-piedade24/greends-pml/docs/T2_decision_trees_overfitting_train_test.md

   - Minimum leaf size, i.e., minimum number of examples that lie in a leaf (e.g. 3);
   - Maximum number of nodes (e.g. 20).

+See all hyper-parameters for [sklearn.tree.DecisionTreeClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html).

 2. Pruning.
 This is a regularization technique that consists on pruning the full grown tree to reduce its size.
 Pruning can be achieved by:
   - Adding a regularization hyper-parameter to the loss function, like $\alpha(|T|)$ where $\alpha$ is a function of the size (number of leaves) of the tree $T$.
 If one uses $L_\alpha=L+\alpha$ (consider that $\alpha >0$) instead of $L$ to determine the *loss*, then spliting a node might possibly cause an increase of $L_\alpha$.
 If two leaves are pure and have the same label, aggregating them will lower $L_\alpha$ for $\alpha>0$.
 Pruning aggregates leaf nodes if that reduces $L_\alpha$.
   - Predicting a validation data set with the decision tree.
 Pruning consists of aggregating leaf nodes if that aggregation increases validation accuracy.

+See [Accuracy vs alpha for training and testing sets](https://scikit-learn.org/stable/auto_examples/tree/plot_cost_complexity_pruning.html) for a detailed analysis on how to estimate the optimal regularization parameter $\alpha$ using train and developments data sets.

 [This script](https://github.com/isa-ulisboa/greends-pml/blob/main/notebooks/prune_decision_tree.ipynb) illustrates how a tree can be pruned.
 The `prune_index` function is recursive.

-## Decision tree bias and variance
+## Choosing the best hyper-parameter values for a decision tree with a bias and variance plot

+When fitting a decision tree, one practical problem that arises is choosing the best values for the hyper-paramenters like `max_depth`.
+Using solely the training set does not make sense since this would lead to over-fitting.
+Therefore, this choice should rely on a development data set.
+To make the most informed decision one should take into account not just the average precision of the decision tree over the development data set but also its variance.
+Plotting the *bias* and *variance* of the model for a range of values of the hyper-parameter is a useful technique to decide on the best hyper-parameter value to use.

 **Bias** measures how much the predictions of a model differ from the true values. **Variance** measures how much the predictions of a model differ from each other.
 One possible technique to estimate  bias and variance is **cross-validation**.

 In general, cross-validation is a technique used to evaluate the performance of a machine learning model.
 It involves splitting the dataset into multiple subsets, training the model on some of them, and testing it on the remaining subsets.
 This allows us to estimate the performance of the model on new, unseen data.

 [This script](https://github.com/isa-ulisboa/greends-pml/blob/main/notebooks/decision_tree_validation_curve.ipynb) relies on `validation_curve` from `scikit-learn` to estimate bias and variance of a classification model.
 In fact, the code applies a family of models (decision trees) that depend on the hyper-parameter `max_depth`.
 Note that the synthetic data set is generated by `make_classification`.
-The output plot shows clearly the issua of **over-fitting** since the estimated *train* accuracy keeps growing with the depth of the tree.
+The output plot shows clearly the issua of **overfitting** since the estimated *train* accuracy keeps growing with the depth of the tree.
 However, the *validation* accuracy stabilizes for when the hyper-parameter `max_depth` is larger than 6.
 For this example, *bias* and *variance* are estimated from the validation scores.
 For instance, for the model with `max_depth=4`, the estimated bias is $\approx 0.013$, which corresponds to an estimated 87% accuracy, while the estimated variance is $\approx 0.0004$, which is the plotted standard deviation ($\approx 0.02$) squared.

 Suggestion: try the code above using the `gini` instead of the `entropy` criterion for spliting.